uilab-kaist/cs570-spring-2020/README.md

 > Please send email to cs570.uilab@gmail.com regarding any class-related issues, instead of the professor's email.

-> We will not reply to any emails about course registration.
+> We will not reply to any emails about course addition.
 Please refer to the section "Course Addition" for detailed information.

 ## Update in relation to COVID‑19